ss2552/Guide_3DS/docs/fr_FR/key-information.md

 :::

 Dans la plupart des cas, vous pouvez suivre ce guide tant que vous avez la possibilité de télécharger des fichiers depuis Internet et de les copier sur votre carte SD.
 This includes most consumer electronic devices, such as computers running Windows, macOS, Linux, and chromeOS (Chromebooks), as well as Android phones.
-Depending on your electronic device, you may need to purchase a USB to SD card adapter to allow it to read your SD card.
+Depending on your electronic device, you may need to purchase an SD card adapter to allow it to read your SD card.

 ::::